SSD Upgrades for Apple Macbook Pro Retina (Late 2012 onwards) can increase its storage, capacity and performance and make it run like new.

 If the retina runs out of disk space performing an update, it can render the computer unusable.
 So before upgrading to a new OS, it is wise to have at least 20GB of free disk space.

-To find out if or how much your Apple Computer can be upgraded, you firstly need your computers serial number which can be found on the underside of MacBooks or the base of the stand on iMacs or click on “About this Mac“.
+To find out if or how much your Apple Computer can be upgraded, you firstly need your computers serial number which can be found on “About this Mac“.

 Please contact us as detailed below to confirm order and pay deposit.

 Need more help?